 - Any proposed cost-sharing (voluntary and mandatory) requires Engineering Business Office review and approval prior to proposal submission, along with a valid funding source for the commitment.

 - Faculty are NOT authorized to sign contracts or agreements on behalf of the University.
 Any research-related document requiring signature (a contract, award, non-monetary agreement) must be submitted to the Research Office prior to processing.
 These documents likely need to be reviewed and approved by SPA and WSU's Office of General counsel prior to institutional signature.
-Please work with your sr. grant/contract administrator to initiate this process.
+Please work with Angela Childrey to initiate this process.

 Proposal deadline policy